quadram-institute-bioscience/QuaTradis/README.md

 conda activate quatradis_env

 # Install quatradis
-mamba install -c bioconda -c conda-forge quatradis
+mamba install -c conda-forge -c bioconda quatradis

-# For now to workaround an issue with the bioconda reciepe it maybe required to install the latest pysam version as
+# For now to workaround an issue with the bioconda recipe it may be required to install the latest pysam version as
 # sometimes an old incompatible version gets installed
 mamba install -c conda-forge -c bioconda pysam=0.19.1
 ```